Three arrested over death of Kiwi dad Alan Culverwell shot by pirates in Panama

 Three people have been arrested over the death of Kiwi man Alan Culverwell, who was shot at close range with a shotgun when pirates boarded his family's boat in Panama.

-Culverwell's wife Derryn Culverwell was also slashed with a machete in the attack, while one of the couple's twin daughter also received a knock to her head.
+Culverwell's wife Derryn Culverwell was also slashed with a machete in the attack, while the couple's daughter received a knock to her head.

 The three arrested include a minor and are due to face court in the city of Colon tomorrow (NZ time).